BMW 1800, 2000 Tyres

 Click the link for BMW 1800 Ti Borrani wheels.

-Aston Martin wheels made by Borrani are available in the following styles
+BMW Borrani wheels are available in the following styles

 - Painted silver finish, as per the racing wheels of the period